fabfarm/autovalve/README.md

 * ### ESP-01 WiFi LEDs controller using 4 GPIO pins
   ESP-01 controls 4 LEDs independently via self-hosted web page using GPIO 0, 1 (TX), 2 and 3 (RX).
-  Note: GPIO 2 should not be connected to LED at boot up.
-The pin can be set as INPUT.
+  Note: GPIO 2 should not be connected to LED at boot up but it can be set as INPUT to sensor.

 * ### Measure AC Current using ACS712